 The FTA apportions funds annually for Section 5303 Metropolitan Planning Program and for Section 5304 State Planning and Research Program.
-The apportionment is based on the State's urbanized area population as defined by the U.S. Census Bureau and is made to OahuMPO through the Statewide Transportation Planning Office, Department of Transportation.
+The apportionment is based on the State's urbanized area population as defined by the U.S. Census Bureau and is made to OahuMPO through the HDOT Statewide Transportation Planning Office.